 Understanding the imperative and indicative statements found in the Bible is another key to getting a better overview of God’s intent and purpose for all of humanity.
 Some Christians get confused about the importance of good works in the life of a Christian.
 Some overvalue good works and say it is a requirement for salvation.
-While on the other hand, some may undervalue it and maybe lean towards de-emphasizing good works or the need for a Christian to respond and obey God in view of his great love for us.
+On the other hand, some may undervalue it and and say that good works are not important.
 Some may think of it along these lines.

 Imperative and Indicative Explained